This episode provides examples of:

 - No-Sell: Will Du's stopwatch merely bounced off Killigan when he first tried using it.
 It worked the second time, though.[Will tries using his stopwatch on Killigan.
 It bounces off.]

-- Palette Swap: As previously mentioned, one of the things Bonnie does is get their cheerleading squad new uniforms—while the other cheerleaders go crazy for them, if you look closely enough, the new uniform is just a color-switched long-sleeved version of the original MHS-uniform.
+- Palette Swap: As previously mentioned, one of the things Bonnie does is get their cheerleading squad new uniforms—while the squad (minus Kim) goes crazy for them, if you look closely enough, the new uniform is just a color-switched long-sleeved version of the original MHS-cheerleading uniform.

 - Pretender Diss: Will Du is quite disdainful of Team Possible, believing that world-saving confrontations with villains should be left to trained professionals like the employees of Global Justice.